The Unaware Atelier Master: Flaming Dragon Fang members

 The leader of the Flaming Dragon Fang, a red-haired male fighter wielding a magical fire sword.
 Short-tempered and prone to acting without thinking, he is the first to boot Kurt out of the party, only to deeply regret it later because of his love for good food (Kurt was the party's only capable cook) and because his powers are weakened by Kurt's absence.
-After causing a scene at several high-class restaurants and resisting arrest, he becomes a fugitive from the law and flees from the town into the hills.
+After causing a scene at several high-class restaurants and resisting arrest, he becomes a fugitive from the law and flees from the town into the hills, where Bandana leads him to a formerly buried ruin containing Elena, deliberately tricking him into opening it.